AnkurSatyarthi/Tables-Calculator-App/README.md

 # Tables-Calculator-App
-It is going to  be able the calculate and save tables
++ Author : Ankur Satyarthi
++ Project : Tables Calculator App

+It is a windows computer software application for calculating and saving tables of 1 to 20